rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/consequentialism/">Utilitarianism</a> - A consequentialist moral theory that holds well-being as the primary good.
 Actions that produce more well-being are good, whereas actions that lead to a diminishment of well-being are bad.

+<a target="_blank" href="https://wiki.lesswrong.com/wiki/Utility">Utility</a> - Utility is how much a certain outcome satisfies the preferences of a particular being.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Utility_monster">Utility monster</a> - A thought experiment, of a hypothetical ‘monster’ that receives multitudes more units of pleasure per amount of resource than any other being, which functions as a criticism of utilitarianism.

+<a target="_blank" href="https://wiki.lesswrong.com/wiki/Utility">Utils, also known as Utilons</a> - A unit of utility.
+For utilitarians, a greater number of utils is better.

 <a name="V"></a>
 # V